 - Cloudcuckoolander: Not to the extent of Asuna, but Konoka can still act eccentric at times.
 She'll try and do a form of fortune telling known as tortoiseshell readings... with eggs.
 When the first egg explodes, she thinks she just has to try again with more eggs.

 - I Didn't Mean to Turn You On: Konoka's attempts to cheer Asuna up during the Beach Episode OVA ends up with her unwittingly waving her butt in Setsuna's face, which nearly gives her a heart attack.

 - Improbable Weapon User: The weapon she gets from her Armor card is a set of expanding fortune-telling chopsticks, which she is able to use like a whip.

-- Making a Splash: With her Cosplay card, she is able to spout water from the fans that come with her costume.
+- Making a Splash: She is able to spout water from the fans that come with her Cosplay card's costume.

 - Male Gaze: In the Beach Episode, the camera and Setsuna like to put a lot of focus on Konoka's butt and breasts when she's wearing a swimsuit.

 - Schoolgirl Lesbians: Like in the manga, she has an obvious Bodyguard Crush relationship with Setsuna and they get a Ship Tease moment at least Once per Episode.